Arnsdorf/Lamprechtshausen – The creation of the melody

 Franz Xaver Gruber lived and worked as a teacher and organist in Arnsdorf near Lamprechtshausen for 21 years.
-The school building in which Gruber worked and also lived with his family is today Austria’s oldest school that is still in operation.
-At the same time, it has also housed the museum since 1957.
+The school building in which Gruber worked and also lived with his family is Austria’s oldest school that is still in operation.
+At the same time, it has also housed the museum in the first floor since 1957.
 After the renovation in 2011, the simple living conditions of the time back then are shown in the original premises.

-Mariapfarr in Lungau – birthplace of the text
+Mariapfarr in Lungau – birthplace of the poem

 Oberndorf – where everything came together

-In Oberndorf, the time had come at last: on Christmas Eve in the year 1818, Mohr and Gruber sat together with guitar in hand and sang the two-part composition for the first time in the St. Nicholas Church.
+In Oberndorf, the time had come at last: on Christmas Eve in the year 1818, Mohr and Gruber sat together with guitar in hand and sang the two-part composition for the first time in the St. Nicholas Church after the Christmas matins.
 This historic building fell victim to the constantly recurring floodwaters at the end of the 19th century.
-However, the song has been memorialised with the Silent Night Chapel.
-An excursion to the “Silent Night district” of Oberndorf is particularly worthwhile in the Advent season.
+However, the song has been memorialised with the Silent-Night-Chapel.
+An excursion to the -Silent-Night-district of Oberndorf is particularly worthwhile in the Advent season.

 Joseph Mohr was the assistant pastor in Hintersee in the Salzkammergut region for 10 years.
 But hard times and the long winter repeatedly brought hardship upon the poorer rural population of the tranquil village.
 More than once, Mohr appeared as a saviour by buying meat from poachers and distributing it amongst the poorest.
 Where did the money come from?
 The offertory collection was unceremoniously alleviated, and Mohr almost went to prison for these “Robin Hood” actions.
 His priest’s vestment and some other original items from his belongings, as well as a Joseph-Mohr-Memorial-Path can be seen in Hintersee.